 THIS YEAR (IF ELECTED): A "74" or less incurred during the year will result in the student being placed in tutorials and not allowed to serve on the Student Council for the next six weeks grading period.
 If the grade is not a "75" or above by the end of the six-week grading period, the student will lose his/her position on the Student Council.
 A student may not go on academic probation for more than one six-week grading period during the school year.
 If a student makes a grade of "74" or less in any subject during another six-week grading period, the student will lose his/her position on the Student Council for the remainder of the school year.
-As for conduct, representatives must maintain an "S" or "E" average in conduct for each subject and have an overall "S" conduct average, with no reported "P's" in conduct.
-If a representative's conduct falls below an "S," he/she will not be allowed to serve on the Student Council for the next six-week grade does not improve to an "E" or "S" for the next six-week grading period, the student Council for the remainder of the school year on the Student Council for the next six-week grading period.
-If the conduct grade does not improve to an "E" or "S" for the next six-week grading period, the student will lose his/her position on the Student Council for the remainder of the school year.
-If a student Council for the next six-week grading period.
+As for conduct, representatives must maintain an "S" or "E" average in conduct for each subject and have an overall "S" conduct average, with no reported "Ps" in conduct.
+If a representative's conduct falls below an "S," he/she will not be allowed to serve on the Student Council for the next six-week grading period.
 If the conduct grade does not improve to an "E" or "S" for the next six-week grading period, the student will lose his/her position on the Student Council for the remainder of the year.